Are you thinking about all the fun ways you can explore New York this year? Me too!

 Traditional yurts are round, portable structures that are covered with skins or cloth.
 They have been used by nomadic peoples in Central Asia for hundreds of years.

 Modern yurts maintain the traditional round shape, but they vary wildly from rustic to modern.
-Some yurt rentals are incredibly luxurious — with bathrooms, kitchens, and hardwood floors, and others are more like camping without having to pitch a tent.
+Some yurts near me are incredibly luxurious — with full bathrooms, kitchens, and hardwood floors, and others are more like camping without having to pitch a tent.